-Analogously, we can construct the contributor network and derive the network characteristics for each contributor, that is, the degree and the closeness centrality of each contributor.
+Analogously, we can construct the contributor network and derive the network characteristics for each contributor; i.e., the degree and the closeness centrality of each contributor.

 We now briefly discuss the relationship between the type of spillovers we have in mind and the network characteristics that we use.
 We discuss these relationships for the project spillover case, but an analogous structure exists for the contributor spillover case.
-Assume that all the projects are symmetric except for their position in the network and that the expected success level of each project (without any spillovers) is given by α .
-Assume further that each project also receives a positive (constant) spillover from all connected projects.
-Thus, the success level of each project i is α plus β multiplied by the number of direct links of each project, where D_i is the degree of project i in the network and β is the magnitude of the direct spillovers.
+Assume that all the projects are symmetric except for their position in the network and that the expected success level of each project (without any spillovers) is given by $\alpha$ .
+Assume further that each project also receives a positive (constant) spillover from all 'connected' projects.
+Thus, the success level of each project i is $\alpha$ plus $\beta$ multiplied by the number direct links of each project, i.e.

-$$S_i = \alpha + \beta^ D_i, \tag{2}$$
+(2) $$S_i = \alpha + \beta D_i,$$